vercel/modelfusion/docs/integration/model-provider/llamacpp.md

 );
 ```

-### ChatML prompt format
+### ChatML prompt template

-ChatML is a prompt format that is used by several models, e.g. [OpenHermes-2.5-Mistral](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF).
+ChatML is a prompt template that is used by several models, e.g. [OpenHermes-2.5-Mistral](https://huggingface.co/TheBloke/OpenHermes-2.5-Mistral-7B-GGUF).

-#### Text prompt format
+#### Text prompt template

-You can use [ChatMLPromptFormat.text()](/api/namespaces/ChatMLPromptFormat#text) to create basic text prompts.
+You can use [ChatMLPrompt.text()](/api/namespaces/ChatMLPrompt#text) to create basic text prompts.

 ```ts
 const textStream = await streamText(